rv178/website/content/posts/fen-string-parsing-in-rust.md

 For parsing en passant squares the solution I came up with was rather stupid.

-Since the input can either be `-` or multiple squares like `e4e5g6` etc., I wanted a vec that contained each square name.
+Since the input can either be `-` or multiple squares like `e4e5g6` etc., I wanted a vector that contained each square name.

 So basically,